e2ayg/sonarqube/README.md

 ```Bash
 terraform apply
 ```

-This command will create the necessary resources on AWS as described in the Terraform plan output.

 By following these steps, you will have a fully functional SonarQube setup on AWS ECS managed by Terraform, allowing for easy scaling and maintenance.